rswinkle/c_utils/README.md

 Usage
 =====
-To actually use the library just copy the appropriate c/h file pair(s) to your project.
+To actually use the libraries just copy the appropriate c/h file(s) to your project.
-To get a general idea of how to use the library and see it in action and how it should behave, look at the tests in main.c.
+To get a general idea of how to use the libraries and see it in action and how it should behave, look at the tests in main.c or in the separate repos for CVector and CQueue.

 Documentation
 =============
-There is some sparse documentation in the comments but I need to expand it, maybe Doxygenize it.
+There is some sparse documentation in the comments but it's mostly self documenting, implementing common functions/interfaces.

 LICENSE
 =======
-c_utils is licensed under the MIT License.
+All 5 libraries are licensed under the MIT license c_utils is licensed under the MIT License.

 Copyright (c) 2013-2015 Robert Winkler